Deshawn Stephens

-Deshawn Stephens (born October 9, 1989) is an American professional basketball player for Treviso Basket of the Lega Basket Serie A (LBA).
-He played college basketball for Santa Monica College and San Diego State before playing professionally in Japan, Turkey, France, Italy, Israel and Romania.
+Deshawn Stephens (born October 9, 1989) is an American professional basketball player for Forlì 2.015 of the Basket Serie A2.
+He played college basketball for Santa Monica College and San Diego State before playing professionally in Japan, Turkey, France, Italy, Israel, Greece, and Romania.

 College career

 Stephens began his college career at Santa Monica College.
 As a sophomore, he led the Corsairs to a 20–8 record and the Western State Conference championship.
 Stephens was a Western State-South Division Conference first-team all-league selection.
 In 2011, he transferred to San Diego State.
 In two seasons with the Aztecs he averaged 5.6 points and 5 rebounds in 20.2 minutes per game.